Favicon

 Workspace API

-Use this endpoint when you need to upload builds at the workspace level — for example, in platform engineering workflows where a single credential manages multiple apps across an organisation.
+Use this endpoint when you need to upload Builds at the Workspace level — for example, in platform engineering workflows where a single credential manages multiple Apps across an organisation.

-Authentication uses a Service Account token, which is workspace-scoped and not tied to any individual app.
-The app context is provided explicitly via path parameters.
+Authentication uses a Service Account token, which is Workspace-scoped and not tied to any individual app.
+The App context is provided explicitly via path parameters.

 To create a Service Account, see Service Accounts.